KHajduk00/BASHo/README.md

     Quick question feature: use bsho followed by "<question>" to ask BASHō a quick question and receive quick answer.
-    Video Search: Find videos using 'bsho' command followed by '-v' flag Search Functionality: Find information using 'bsho' command followed by '-t' flag
+    Video Search: Find videos using 'bsho' command followed by '-v' flag Search Functionality: Find information using 'bsho' command followed by '-t' flag News search Functionality: Find news articles using 'bsho' command followed by '-n' flag

 ## Current Version:

-- v0.7.1 (check CHANGELOG.md or commits to keep track with changes).
+- v0.8.1 (check CHANGELOG.md or commits to keep track with changes).

 ## License
 BASHō is open-source and licensed under the MIT License.